 Yes, visiting faculty may serve on a team, but their participation is not credited towards the 3-school requirement.
 In the humanities and social sciences, a visiting faculty is counted as a) someone who is already in a position comparable to that of a tenure track faculty in another institution, b) recent doctoral graduate from Pitt who is serving as a Visiting Lecturer, c) a postdoctoral visiting faculty, or d) appointed by Pitt as a visiting Assistant professor for a term of more than one year.

 Can undergraduate students be included as Pitt Momentum Funds project team members?

 Absolutely!
 Engaging students in a Pitt Momentum Funds is highly encouraged.
-Lead Investigators proposing Seeding Grants projects may include student-related costs within the $25,000, maximum budget to support research experiences for undergraduates.
+Lead Investigators proposing Priming Grants projects may include student-related costs within the $25,000, maximum budget to support research experiences for undergraduates.
 Please do not list undergraduate students as investigators, however.

 If I’ve received previous support through a Pitt Research seed grant (CRDF, SSRI, SIPSAH), am I eligible to apply to the Pitt Momentum Funds?

 Yes, but you will need to describe why you require new funds (e.g., external funds are not available in my area of scholarship, this is a new project).
 You may serve as a Lead Investigator.